ecopque/ecommerce_project/README.md

 5. Payment integration

 ## Note
-To validate the CPF (Cadastro de Pessoa Física), i used these programs from my repositories: https://github.com/ecopque/cpf_generator and https://github.com/ecopque/cpf_validator
+To validate the CPF (Cadastro de Pessoa Física), I will use these programs from my repositories: https://github.com/ecopque/cpf_generator and https://github.com/ecopque/cpf_validator

 ## How to Contribute